packetpilot/rdrx/README.md

    * run helpful tests along the way, with some red/green color coding, and helpful output

-*Note: Some shortcuts may only work on the corp network/VPN*

 ## "Someday"
 - [x] dockerize